 Ensure all queen bees and package bees are from trusted sources, pest-free and preferably certified.
 Keep good records of the apiary inputs.
 More

 Practicing good sanitation and hygiene will help prevent the entry, establishment and movement of pests within and between apiaries.
 Workers, visitors, vehicles and equipment can spread pests, so make sure they are clean before entering and leaving the apiary.
 More

 Monitor hives and the health of the honey bee brood frequently.
 Knowing the usual performance of the hives and honey bees will help beekeepers recognise new or unusual events and pests.
 Keep written and photographic records of all unusual observations.
 As pest numbers can increase rapidly, constant vigilance is essential for the early detection of honey bee pests and pest honey bees.
 Inspecting hives

 Respect and be aware of laws and regulations established to protect the honey bee industry, Australian agriculture and the local region.

 If you suspect a new pest – report it immediately to the Exotic Plant Pest Hotline 1800 084 881.

-To ensure your property has the best protection against the introduction and spread of new pests, identify the strengths and weaknesses of your biosecurity activities through some self-assessment questions.
+To ensure your hives have the best protection against the introduction and spread of new pests, identify the strengths and weaknesses of your biosecurity activities through some self-assessment questions.